 Raymond joined the 50CAN fellowship after pioneering Stand for Children’s Louisiana parent organizing efforts.
 Throughout the fellowship, he worked with leaders across the state and built up his understanding of the broader set of advocacy tactics that could be used to move Louisiana forward.
 After completing the fellowship, Raymond co-founded Boys Prep Catalyst School in Baton Rouge and joined Leadership for Educational Equity as Regional Director of Louisiana.

 Eva Colen, Virginia

-Eva joined 50CAN after serving as Teach For America's managing director of community engagement in Richmond and as state director for recruitment in Virginia.
-Throughout her fellowship, Eva worked with local and state level organizations to establish an independant advocacy organization on behalf of Virginia's children.
-She officially launched Virginia Excels in the spring of 2017.
+Eva joined the 50CAN fellowship after serving as Teach For America’s managing director of community engagement in Richmond and as state director for recruitment in Virginia.
+During the fellowship, Eva engaged a mayoral coalition to bring education issues to the election season in Richmond.
+After her fellowship year concluded, Eva launched Virginia Excels, an affiliate of the 50CAN network.

 Nina Gilbert, Georgia

-Prior to joining the 50CAN fellowship, Nina served as the senior advisor on education reform at the Morehouse Research Institute.
-She is also responsible for founding and replicating Ivy Preparatory Academy, Georgia's first single gender charter school.
-During her fellowship, Nina's listening tour and research connected her with state and national funders, policymakers, officials in higher education, advocacy partners and community leaders focused on transforming and strengthening Georgia's lowest performing public schools.
-After completing the fellowship, Nina founded EdCollab Atlanta, where she also serves as the Chief Visionary Officer.
-At EdCollab, Nina uses collaboration to fuel student success withaccelerated academic achievement, innovation and social change.
+Prior to joining the 50CAN fellowship, Nina founded Ivy Preparatory Academy, Georgia’s first single gender charter school.
+During her fellowship Nina’s listening tour and research connected her with community leaders focused on transforming and strengthening Georgia’ lowest performing public schools.
+After completing the fellowship, Nina founded EdCollab Atlanta as Chief Visionary Officer.
+At EdCollab, Nina uses collaboration to fuel student success with accelerated academic achievement, innovation and social change.